 How to get a builder’s licence in New South Wales

-We’ll be honest straight from the start: getting a builder’s licence in New South Wales is not an easy task.
+We’ll be honest straight from the start: getting a builder’s licence (or builders license as our friends overseas call it) in New South Wales is not an easy task.
 It’s a long process, as there are certain qualifications which you must complete before you are eligible to apply, on top of gaining the necessary experience in your chosen field.
 Once you’ve done all that, there are administrative hoops you will have to jump through to ensure that all of the documentation that the state requires is sent to the right department at the right time.

 It sounds like a lot of effort to go to for a piece of paper, but it is a vital piece of paper if you want to be able to carry out your trade in New South Wales.

 Residential building work, that is, any work which includes altering, adding to or constructing a home or residential property, must be carried out by a person who holds an endorsed contractor licence issued by the Department of Fair Trading, or a qualified and licensed supervisor.
 Residential building work includes a long list of trades, which all require the contractor to have the correct paperwork.
 These trades include, but are not limited to: